onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 If there’s nothing you want to give to - I’m truly sorry for you - it must be miserable to be so small, alone, isolated, vulnerable, ephemeral, transient, mortal, and self-obsessed - that’s sad
 Give till it hurts
-The only measure of life is how much you’ve given and created
+The only measure of life is how much you’ve given (and created) - and the best way to maximize your impact is by contributing to the public commons because the greatest synergy and emergence happens there
+How others feel around you and how much you’ve helped them

 Love, truth, integrity, ego, wholeness - related - point from actualized.org integrity episode Truth is integrity, it has no room for contradictions